Z Rock

-Z Rock was a nationally syndicated radio network based in Dallas, Texas, United States that, from the mid-1980s through the mid-1990s, played heavy metal and hard rock music.
+Z Rock was a nationally syndicated radio network based in Dallas, Texas, that, from the mid-1980s through the mid-1990s, played heavy metal and hard rock music.
 The format was one of several 24-hour satellite-delivered music formats offered by the pioneering Satellite Music Network (a company which in 1989 merged with ABC Radio Networks and later became Cumulus Media Networks).
 Z Rock debuted on Labor Day in 1986 with WZRC in Chicago as its first affiliate.
 During its early days, Z Rock drew attention for playing unedited, explicit versions of songs.
 In March 1990, Z Rock was nominated for the Billboard Awards, the only time a full-time hard rock/metal programming service has ever been so honored in the history of Billboard magazine.
 After several changes in personnel and programming direction, the network was discontinued on December 31, 1996.

 Programming

 Marketing

 Z Rock targeted fans of heavy metal and hard rock, a group that was increasingly ignored by conventional album-oriented rock (AOR) stations.
 As a result, the network had a massive economic impact on record labels, affiliate stations, and other businesses serving this largely untapped market.
 Metal and hard rock recording artists, particularly those signed to independent music labels, enjoyed greater exposure.
 Advertising sales to record companies as well as music retailers such as Camelot Music and Musicland increased significantly at Z Rock affiliates and music publications; Rolling Stone reported that accounts doubled in the several months since the network's launch.

 The opening bumper for commercial breaks was an 8-note guitar riff from the first part of the song "House of 1,000 Pleasures" by Japanese band Ezo.

 Various slogans used for Z Rock's imaging and promotions exuded a sense of rebellion and irreverence.
 Such sayings included the following: